alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

  We are going to create our own Docker image based off of the ruby one, and add in other dependencies such as node.

+To create our own image, we need a Dockerfile.
+A Dockerfile normally starts with a `FROM [image]` which bases your new image off an existing image.
+We can then execute other commands by prefixing them with `RUN`.
+Each RUN command adds a new layer.
+You can think of it as each step creating a new image, but we only care about the final image to come out of the last step.
+Create a Dockerfile in the content-publisher project:

 > Note: there will likely already be a Dockerfile, so just remove it for the tutorial.

 *   Create a `Dockerfile` in the root of the [content-publisher] project: